QuickLogic-Corp/qorc-sdk/quickstart.rst

 That's it!

 If you have got this far, then the setup is verified, and you can now build and flash any application in the qorc-sdk to the QuickFeather.

+The next step would be checkout the :code:`goingfurther.rst` for exploring a few more advanced applications, which can give a feel of the various ways to use the qorc-sdk to build applications **(coming soon)**.

 You can look at the applications in :code:`qf_apps`, :code:`qorc-testapps`, :code:`qorc-example-apps` and :code:`qf_vr_apps` for more examples of what can be done with the qorc-sdk.